-It may be self-explanatory since we see hundreds of ads everyday, but it’s important to note the difference between advertising and publicity.
+It may be self-explanatory since we see hundreds of ads every day, but it’s important to note the difference between advertising and publicity.
 Unlike publicity, advertising is what you say about yourself as opposed to what other people say about you.
-This means that it is often (but not always) something you have to pay for.
+This means that advertising is often (but not always) something you have to pay for.
 While many independent theatre production budgets are small, depending on your resources and the needs of your project, certain kind of advertising may be helpful and accessible for you.

+It's fine to want all different kinds of audiences to encounter your work, but as a producer, you need to understand that there are a variety of specific groups to target.
+How you sell your show to Boomers may be very different than Millennials.
 As with all forms of marketing, it’s important to know who you are trying to reach.
 It’s helpful to be as specific as possible when considering your target audience and choosing an advertising platform.
 That way your ad dollars won’t go to waste.

 When creating your ad, you’ll want to consider what it is about your show that will entice your target audience to buy a ticket.
 All of these questions will inform the way you create your advertising materials.

 Studies show that North Americans spend an average of eight to ten hours online each day, so it makes sense that there are an abundance of online advertising options that are accessible to almost anyone with a credit card.
 Google Adwords allows you to purchase advertising space on websites and place ads before Youtube videos, while Facebook, Instagram, and Twitter all have features allowing you to make your content more visible on social media.
 In all of these cases, you have the opportunity to target a specific demographic by choosing the location, age, sex, and interests of your audience.
 Another huge benefit to online advertising is that you have access to the analytic data, which lets you see how many people saw your content and in some cases, you only have to pay when someone clicks on your ad, meaning that none of your ad dollars go to waste.

 Print Advertising is the longest-standing form of advertising that we know today and continues to be used in the arts community to promote productions and events.
 Advertising in print ranges in cost, depending on the newspaper or magazine outlet that you choose to submit it to.
-Larger newspapers and magazines will often charge a greater fee than your local community paper or an independent publisher for instance.
+Larger newspapers and magazines will often charge a greater fee than your local community paper or an independent publisher.
 Some publications offer specific pricing for not-for-profit or charitable organizations or offer print advertising as part of larger sponsorship asks.
 It is important when buying print ad space that you pay attention to the dimensions they are asking for as well as border allowance (and perhaps other parameters required by each individual print company) for the design of your advertisement.
 Lastly, most print publications submit copies regularly to Library and Archives Canada, so advertising in print can contribute to the archival record of your event as well!